 Mont-Tremblant also boasts plenty of public beaches, crystal clear waters and an array of aquatic activities.
-You’ll have no problem taking the plunge at Plage du lac Mercier Tremblant, located in the heart of the Village.
+You’ll have no problem taking the plunge at Lac Mercier beach, located in the heart of the Village.

 At the foot of Mont-Tremblant, and just 5 minutes from the Mont-Tremblant Resort, you can work on your tan, go for a swim, or even try canoeing or windsurfing on Lac Tremblant.
 Other sandy beaches in the area offer sailing, kayaking, rafting, wakeboarding and more.

 After all of those adventures, head back to town for the Mont-Tremblant Blues Festival.
 With over 100 free shows, you’re sure to find your groove.